 You don’t have to break the bank to get into kayaking.
 There are plenty of cheap kayaks on the market that will grant you painless entry into the paddling world.
 Recreational kayaks best suit the needs of both entry-level paddlers and those working within a conservative budget.
 For that reason, the focus of this article will largely be on recreational kayaks that fall under the $500 mark.

-Keep in mind that more specialized types of kayaks beyond recreational have higher price tags on average, and so even their cheapest models will be priced higher than $500.
+Keep in mind the prices of kayaks vary, with higher performance boats having higher price tags on average, and so even their cheapest models will be priced above $500.
 That being said, the points below can be applied generally to all boats that fall on the cheaper end of the spectrum for a given type of kayak.

 So, are you wondering what to look for in an affordable kayak?
 We’ve polled experts to help answer all your questions about what to look for in a good budget-friendly kayak, including their strengths, weaknesses, typical user and where to find the best selection and prices.